|

 Loram, A

 the submarine U-9 off the coast of Holland.
-He was the son of Jesse and
+He is commemorated on the

 Allan Loram's Medals